margotkurfess/reference/command_line.md

 ### Mac

 There are generally more aesthetically pleasing ways of using the terminal on Mac (or at least I haven't found equivalents for PowerShell).
-There are a couple great articles on how to pimp out your Mac terminal experience.
+Here is one particularly good article on how to pimp out your Mac terminal experience.

 - [Mike Buss: A Beautifully Productive Terminal Experience](http://mikebuss.com/2014/02/02/a-beautiful-productive-terminal-experience)